d0tTino/GeneCoder/docs/plugins.md

 The URL may use HTTP(S) or point to a local file via ``file://``.
 Each entry is passed directly to ``pip install``.
 Only use registries from trusted sources as their packages are installed and executed automatically.

+### Security Considerations

+When ``GENECODER_PLUGIN_REGISTRY_URL`` is set, GeneCoder will prompt for confirmation before installing each package from the registry.
+Review the list of packages carefully and only accept installations from sources you trust.
+Consider verifying a digital signature for the registry file or each package before proceeding.